 Prana Thoracic

 Series C in 2023

 Osteal Therapeutics is a clinical-stage specialty pharmaceutical company focused on developing innovative drug and device combination products aimed at treating musculoskeletal infections.
-The company's therapeutics are designed to significantly reduce the mortality and morbidity associated with these infections, as well as the related healthcare costs.
-Osteal Therapeutics offers solutions for orthopedic infections, including those affecting infected joint prostheses, providing fast and reliable treatment options.
-This enables orthopedic surgeons to deliver effective care for musculoskeletal diseases, enhancing patient outcomes and addressing a critical need in the field of infection therapeutics.
+The company’s therapeutics are designed to significantly reduce the mortality, morbidity, and healthcare costs associated with these infections.
+Osteal Therapeutics offers solutions for orthopedic infections and infected joint prostheses, providing fast and reliable treatment options.
+This enables orthopedic surgeons to deliver effective care for patients suffering from musculoskeletal diseases, ultimately improving patient outcomes and the overall management of these conditions.

+Prana Thoracic